 What happens to my Box account when I leave the university?

-Therefore, it is your responsibility to work with your supervisor to identify, migrate, and/or properly store all UW-Madison records so that they can be held in accordance with public records schedules and accessed by UW-Madison if necessary.
-In addition, you may have the option of migrating your Box account data to a personal account.
-The exact procedure for this enterprise to personal account migration has not yet been determined.
+It is your responsibility to work with your supervisor to identify, migrate, and/or properly store all UW-Madison records so that they can be held in accordance with public records schedules and accessed by UW-Madison if necessary.